mru-csis-1501-201904-001/course.notes/advice.md

 Just a repository for advice from _moi_ to _vous_.

+## 2019-SEP-25

+- If you got hurt on the lecture quiz, just get back on the horse.
+This ain't a sprint - you had a setback but there are weeks left to go.
+What you MUST do is go over the midterm and use it to fill in the gaps in your understanding.
+Got something wrong?
+Study that, or ask questions to JP or your classmates about it.
+Then take the quiz again (maybe try the other version).
+Still stuck on things?
+Then go over them again.

 ## 2019-SEP-24

 - If you did not get an A or A+ on your quiz...redo it until you do.
 I'm serious.
 If you're stuck on something, ask for help - either from me or a classmate.
 If you had **any** issues getting started, or running tests, or submitting...ADDRESS THOSE ISSUES before the next lab quiz!